apache/incubator-heron/CONTRIBUTING.md

 In general, contributions that fix bugs or add features (as opposed to stylistic, refactoring, or "cleanup" changes) are preferred.
 If you're looking for places to contribute, issues with label [help-wanted](https://github.com/apache/incubator-heron/issues?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted) are good candidates.
-Please check with [mailing list](https://mail-archives.apache.org/mod_mbox/heron-dev/) if your patch involves lots of changes.
+Please check with the [mailing list](https://mail-archives.apache.org/mod_mbox/heron-dev/) if your patch involves lots of changes.

 **If you have any question or issues about troubleshooting**,